 - Last stop: Bangkok for Affiliate World Asia, one of the biggest shows in the industry.

 Although I was sure I would have a great time, I knew it wouldn’t be all fun and games.
 These trips take a lot of preparation.
 I worked closely with my team lead to identify goals for the trip and work out logistics – my interactions with affiliates are always natural, but it’s good to come prepared with some insight to offer them.

 Taking off!
 First stop: SiGMA in MaltaGreat time in Malta with my colleague Roy

 Wednesday, 16 November

-The first week I went with Roy, our Senior Business Development Manager for the Casino vertical, to SiGMA (Summit of iGaming, Malta).
+The first week I went with Roy, our Senior Business Development Manager for the iGaming vertical, to SiGMA (Summit of iGaming, Malta).
 My main focus was to gather new information about the vertical.
-A lot of my affiliates that are/were active in the Health & Beauty vertical are using Facebook as source, which lends itself well to Casino offers.
+A lot of my affiliates that are/were active in the Health & Beauty vertical are using Facebook as source, which lends itself well to iGaming offers.
 I had to learn more to make sure our affiliates’ ROIs keep going through the roof!